-Understanding Retaliation: Illinois Retaliatory Eviction Act
+Understanding Retaliation: Illinois Landlord Retaliation Act

-• Complaining about a legitimate code violation (building code, health ordinance, or similar regulation) to any government authority.
+• Complaining about a legitimate code violation (building code, health ordinance, or similar regulation) to any government authority;

 Landlord actions that can count as retaliatory: